Westport Harassment Lawyer

 - Making any kind of telephone call with the intent of annoying, alarming, or otherwise harassing someone

 Attempted harassment does not necessarily have to be successful for someone to be charged with a criminal offense.
 For example, if someone calls someone else with the intent to harass over the phone, the intended target not answering the call would not absolve the perpetrator of criminal liability.
+Speaking with a Westport harassment attorney should be a priority.

 Is Harassment in the Second Degree a Felony?